Architectural Engineering Software is Coming Soon to a Browser Near You: Q&A with Paul O’Carroll of Arcol

-We were lucky enough to sit down with Paul O’Carroll, Founder and CEO of Arcol, a real-time collaborative BIM (Building Information Modeling) tool in the AEC (Architectural Engineering and Construction) space.
+We were lucky enough to sit down with Railway user Paul O’Carroll, Founder and CEO of Arcol, a real-time collaborative BIM (Building Information Modeling) tool in the AEC (Architectural Engineering and Construction) space.

 If there’s one thing to know about the AEC space, it’s an industry filled with very large software companies offering legacy solutions that dominate the market.
-This makes the Arcol team’s challenge all the greater as they work to help AEC teams take far less time to design dramatically better buildings.
+This makes the Arcol team’s challenge all the more exciting as they work to help AEC teams streamline the design of better buildings.

 In practical terms, this means that Arcol is designing AEC software that is not only built for the web (rather than for desktop), but that is also multiplayer and highly performant.
 If Arcol succeeds they will meaningfully advance the state of the art in the modeling, design, and documentation of building construction.

-How many software teams are working on products that can so dramatically impact the physical world around us?
+How many software teams get to work on products that impact the physical world around us?
 That’s one reason we were so excited to talk to O’Carroll – we couldn’t wait to dive in and hear O’Carroll’s plans for Arcol.

 Let’s get started!

 Arcol allows users to work with complex geometry.

 Railway: What can you tell us about software use in the AEC space?
 Since this is an industry dominated by legacy vendors, does that make it an intimidating space to start building a company from zero?

 O’Carroll: The AEC software industry can definitely be defined as an outdated space.
 It’s one dominated by a handful of large companies with huge sales/marketing teams.